FellowCode/FingerprintHelper/README.md

 Method onAuthenticationError works after several onAuthenticationFailed consecutive.

-Prior to declaring a class, an API check is required.
 The class is declared as follows:
 ```java
 	FingerprintHelper fingerprintHelper = new FingerprintHelper(context, fingerprintMethods);
 ```